two students walking outside a building on campus

 A maximum of 9 transfer credit hours may be approved on a case-by-case basis by the MHS Program Coordinator.
 Only relevant graduate coursework coming from a regionally accredited institution for which a grade of "B" or better was earned will be considered.

-AL 600Foundations Health Care Education3
+AL 600Foundations of Health Care Education3

 AL 601Legal/Ethical Issues in Health Care3